-Several years ago, I took the MBTI (Myers Briggs Type Indicator) and found out my type (ISFJ, in case you're interested).
-I was enrolled in a training program for career development professionals and found this a very difficult subject to understand.
+When I took the MBTI (Myers Briggs Type Indicator) and found out my type (ISFJ, in case you're interested), I was quite confused.
+At the time I was enrolled in a training program for career development professionals and this was the first time I was exposed to this tool.
 All the different types, represented by a combination of four letters, just looked like alphabet soup to me.
 I've put together a list of some of the questions I had at the time.
 Perhaps you have similar ones.

 - How can knowing what my type is help me make career-related decisions?